oauth-xx/open_id_authentication/README.md

 The specification used is http://openid.net/specs/openid-authentication-2_0.html.

+In the early days of Rails, this was an official Rails' plugin, written by DHH.
+See [Credits](#credits) for more information.

 ## Prerequisites

 OpenID authentication uses the session, so be sure that you haven't turned that off.